KAYounes/yt-ad-auto-skip/README.md

 - Skipping the ad after the countdown timer reaches zero.

-Once the ad finished or is skipped, the plugin restores the original playback speed and unmutes the audio.
+Once the ad is finished or is skipped, the plugin restores the original playback speed and unmutes the audio.

-### Reliablity
+### Reliability
 Based on my testing, I got consistent results.
-Ads where detected and couner measures where executed.
+Ads were detected and countermeasures where executed.

 It works with ads at the beginning of a video, as well as, ads during a video.

-However, on major breaking point is the dependency on YouTube DOM structure (nesting + class names) to function. **Therefore, functionality may be affected by changes in YouTube's DOM structure.**
+However, one major breaking point is the dependency on YouTube DOM structure (nesting + class names) to function. **Therefore, functionality may be affected by changes in YouTube's DOM structure.**

 ## Local Use

-The plug-in **NOT** curently published on Chrom's Web Store; however, you can run it locally.
+The plug-in is **NOT** currently published on Chrom's Web Store; however, you can run it locally.
-It is pretty easy, either  look up how to add/create a local plug-in, or do itt manually
+It is pretty easy, either  look up how to add/create a local plug-in, or do it manually

 1. download the file,
 2. go to the extensions manager on Google Chrome,